 Feedstock: Natural gas (methane)

-Most commercially established synthetic diesel route
+Most widely commercialized synthetic diesel route

 Coal-to-Liquid (CTL):